-- Maintain Continue existing groomed snowmobile trail program.
-Trails in Sections 16 and 22 will be subject to WDFW evaluation of winter recreation impacts to habitat and consultation with US Fish and Wildlife Service for recreation restrictions tied to funding. - Designate-a non-motorized winter playuse areas per the Naneum plan concept (including the Lake Clara area on WDFW Section 23 identified in the Naneum Plan).
-The boundary of this area is agreed upon between representatives of both winter motorized and non-motorized users.
-The non-motorized winter use areas will be accessible from Squilchuck State Park, Mission Ridge Ski Area, and Section 16.
-Identify and mark routes within non-motorized area for snowshoeing, cross-country skiing, back-country skiing, and fat-tire biking. - Assess feasibility of designating a snowmobile route link to allow Forest Ridge residents who are authorized to use the Noyd Easement to access the groomed snowmobile system; the route will minimize the distance traveled through the proposed non-motorized winter recreation area.
+- Continue existing groomed snowmobile trail program.
+Trails in Sections 16 and 22 will be subject to WDFW evaluation of winter recreation impacts to habitat and consultation with US Fish and Wildlife Service for recreation restrictions tied to funding. - Designate non-motorized winter play areas per the Naneum plan concept (including the Lake Clara area on WDFW Section 23 identified in the Naneum Plan).
+The boundary of this area represents a compromise between winter motorized and nonmotorized users.
+The non-motorized winter use area will be accessible from Squilchuck State Park, Mission Ridge Ski Area, and Section 16.
+Identify and mark routes within non-motorized area for snowshoeing, cross-country skiing, backcountry skiing, and fat-tire biking. - Assess feasibility of designating a snowmobile route link to allow Forest Ridge residents who are authorized to use the Noyd Easement to access the groomed snowmobile system; the route will minimize the distance traveled through the proposed non-motorized winter recreation area.
 Create an annual permit system for residents of Forest Ridge that includes an educational component on the routes available for motorized use and stewardship of the area; users of this snowmobile link will agree to stay on the designated route.
 This route may intersect with private property; if so an agreement must be made between Forest Ridge residents and the private landowner.